-Triumph Park, St. Petersburg
+Triumph Park, St.Petersburg

-The development of the project continues, with a strong sales pace and pricing increasing ahead of inflation in Rouble terms:
+The development of the project continues, with a strong sales pace and pricing increasing ahead of inflation in

-- Phase IV: The last 26 apartments were pre-sold during 2018.
-In total 1,237 apartments have been pre-sold and delivered to the owners - Phase V: Construction of 1,510 units began in Q2 2017, followed by the commencement of sales.
-Until 31 December 2018, 925 apartments were pre-sold (61% of the phase), generating income from sales of US\$67.3 million. - Green Tower: Construction of 132 units began in Q4 2016, followed by the commencement of sales.
-Until 31 December 2018, 107 apartments were pre-sold (81% of the phase), generating income from sales of circa US\$9.9 million.
+Rouble terms:

-Western Residence,
+- Phase III: The last 32 apartments were pre-sold during 2017.
+In total 1,326 apartments have been pre-sold and delivered to the owners; - Phase IV: Sales momentum continues with 340 apartments pre-sold during the year.
+Since the beginning of sales, 97% of this phase apartments have been pre-sold (1,211 apartments), generating income from sales of circa US\$104.2 million.
+580 apartments were delivered to the owners; - Green Tower: Construction of 132 units began in Q4 2016, followed by the commencement of sales.
+Until 31 December 2017, 65 apartments were pre-sold (53% of the phase), generating income from sales of circa US\$7.3 million; - Phase V: Construction of 1,510 units began in Q2 2017, followed by the commencement of sales.
+Until 31 December 2017, 293 apartments were pre-sold (25% of the phase), generating income from sales of US\$27.5 million.

+Western Residence.
 Perkhushkovo, Moscow

-Sales of 3 houses completed during the year, taking the total number of units sold at the scheme to 69 out of 77 houses.
+Sales of two houses completed during the year, taking the total number of units sold at the scheme to 66, out of 77 houses.